Feral the Book

 “They just don’t know what to say, that’s all,” he countered softly.

-Mark was always better about not giving much thought to the opinions of others.
+Mark was always better about not giving any thought to the opinions of others.
 Mark once danced to The Little Mermaid’s Under the Sea that played on a grocery store Muzak station because the spirit had moved him in the produce aisle, trading nods with an elderly woman pushing past him with her cart as he began slapping on a honeydew like a steelpan drum.
 (I had snuck away before his encore.)
-“Did you see that lady, she thought it was funny,” he’d said after spotting me hiding beside the deli counter.
+“Did you see that lady, she thought it was funny,” he’d said after spotting me hiding from him beside the deli counter.

 Whereas for me, “What do people think?” was at times all I could think about, like a part of my brain hadn’t evolved since middle school.
 I couldn’t so much as walk into that grocery store without wondering, How do I look walking into the grocery store?
 Is my posture okay?
 Do my arms swing correctly?